-Author has written 3 stories for Sailor Moon, and Twilight.
+Author has written 5 stories for Sailor Moon, Twilight, and Captain America.

-Favorite authors: JK Rowling (duh!), Susan Elizabeth Phillips, Julie Garwood, Jane Austen, (in case you haven't noticed, I'm a romantic at heart), Mark Twain, Robert Frost (in poetry), Chaim Potok, Meg Cabot, Jennifer Crusie, Marjorie M'Liu, Hawthorne and lots lots more.
+Favorite authors: JK Rowling, Brandon Sanderson, Susan Elizabeth Phillips, Julie Garwood, Jane Austen, (in case you haven't noticed, I'm a romantic at heart), Mark Twain, Robert Frost (in poetry), Chaim Potok, Meg Cabot, Jennifer Crusie, Marjorie M'Liu, Hawthorne and lots lots more.

 I AM DISCLAIMING THIS AS MY OPINION, AND ONLY THAT.